akshat-khare/OpenRobertaWikiLocal/Eclipse-setup.md

 If you encounter "name of robot" has invalid factory - class not found exception - this is due to the fact that your classpath is not updated.
 Right click OpenRobertaServer project, go to properties -> java build path -> projects and add all robot plugin projects (not sure if TestResources should be there) and click apply.
 Now all needed classes should be on the class path.

-If you wish to counter long package names and provide somewhat clearer package explorer view, then go to Window -> Preferences -> Appearance and tick the "Abbreviate package names" checkbox.
+If you wish to counter long package names and provide somewhat clearer package explorer view, then go to Window -> Preferences -> Java -> Appearance and tick the "Abbreviate package names" checkbox.
 A suggested template for this is as follows:

 * de.fhg.iais.roberta={rob}
 * de.fhg.iais.roberta.syntax={syntax}